Medical Abortion Care

 A medical abortion is the use of medicines to end a pregnancy.
 Medical care for a medical abortion is different from medical care for a surgical abortion.
 This is because a medical abortion is like a miscarriage (in this case, caused by medicines) that takes place at home over 1 to 2 days and does not require your doctor to be present.
-You will see your doctor, or go to a lab for a test, 7 to 14 days after taking the medicine.
+After a couple of weeks of bleeding, you then see your doctor for a follow-up examination.

 Care before a medical abortion